-term position at Portland State University.
-This position is important to our ou join our team.
+I am pleased to offer you the following fixed-term position at Portland State University.
+This position is important to our organization and we look forward to having you join our team.
 Here are the details of your appointment:

 Rank/Title:

 Department:

 Start Date:

 End Date:

 Is this an on-going position?
 Yes/no

 FTE:

 Supervisor's Name & Position #:

 Term of Service:

 Annual Salary Rate:

 Monthly Salary Rate:

 Work Location: City/State

 Does this position require completion of time sheets?
 Yes/no this position is eligible for overtime and requires the submission of timesheets.

 Is this appointment renewable upon availability of grant funds?
 Yes/no

 Is this appointment contingent upon successful completion of a background check?
 Yes/no